MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 They also need fewer additives overall, which makes magnesium in capsule form a more health-friendly choice compared to tablets.
 Another plus is that capsules are generally easier to swallow.

 12. 3.
-Liquid Magnesium (for internal use)
+Liquid Magnesium (For Internal Use)

 However, there are exceptions.
 For instance, effervescent magnesium drink tablets (similar to other water-soluble vitamin tablets) — the kind you dissolve in water to create a lemonade-like refreshment — often contain a variety of additives, sweeteners, and frequently colorants as well.
 This means that anyone who prefers to avoid such ingredients should approach this form of magnesium with caution.

 12. 4.
-Magnesium Powder (for internal use)
+Magnesium Powder (For Internal Use)

 Depending on the form, magnesium can also be taken in its pure powder form.
 For example, magnesium citrate is an excellent choice for this, as it dissolves well in water and has a pleasant taste.
 When hermetically packaged, the powder doesn’t require any additional excipients.